-There are at least two categories of provenance-aware access control, provenance access control (PAC) [10] and provenance-based access control (PBAC) [11].
+There are at least two categories of provenance-aware access control, PAC [10] and PBAC [11].
 PAC aims at protecting sensitive provenance from unauthorized access, while PBAC aims at adjudicating access requests to sensitive resources (including provenance) by using provenance as a decision factor.